ginkgo-project/ginkgo/INSTALL.md

   [libnuma](https://www.man7.org/linux/man-pages/man3/numa.3.html) is required
   when testing the functions provided through MachineTopology.
 + GINKGO_BUILD_EXAMPLES=ON:
-  [OpenCV](https://opencv.org/) is required for some examples.
+  [OpenCV](https://opencv.org/) is required for some examples, they are disabled when OpenCV is not available.
 + GINKGO_BUILD_DOC=ON:
-  [doxygen](https://www.doxygen.nl/) is required to build the documentation and additionally graphviz and dot are required to build the class hierarchy graphs.
+  [doxygen](https://www.doxygen.nl/) is required to build the documentation and additionally [graphviz](https://graphviz.org/) are required to build the class hierarchy graphs.

 Ginkgo attempts to use pre-installed versions of these package if they match version requirements using `find_package`.
 Otherwise, the configuration step